-4.6 Hydrogen bonds
+5.6 Hydrogen bonds

 The hydrogen atom is extremely special due to its very small size.
 As a result, the bonds formed with hydrogen atoms are qualitatively different from other bonds.
-When the hydrogen atom forms a covalent or ionic bond with a larger atom, being small, it simply sits on the surface of its partner.
+When the hydrogen atom forms a covalent or ionic bond with a larger atom, being small, the hydrogen nucleus (a proton) simply sits on the surface of its partner.
 This then makes the molecule (hydrogen and its partner) into a dipole.
-These dipoles can then attract each other as usual.
+These dipoles can then attract charges, or other dipoles, as usual.